 Abstract: We present an analysis of several publicly available automatic speech recognizers (ASRs) in terms of their suitability for use in different types of dialogue systems.
 We focus in particular on cloud based ASRs that recently have become available to the community.
 We include features of ASR systems and desiderata and requirements for different dialogue systems, taking into account the dialogue genre, type of user, and other features.
 We then present speech recognition results for six different dialogue systems.
 The most interesting result is that different ASR systems perform best on the data sets.
 We also show that there is an improvement over a previous generation of recognizers on some of these data sets.
 We also investigate language understanding (NLU) on the ASR output, and explore the relationship between ASR and NLU performance.

 Fabrizio Morbini, Kartik Audhkhasi, Ron Artstein, Maarten Van Segbroeck, Kenji Sagae, Panayiotis Georgiou, David R. Traum, and Shri Narayanan.
 A reranking approach for recognition and classification of speech input in conversational dialogue systems.
-To appear in Fourth IEEE Workshop on Spoken Language Technology (SLT).
+In Fourth IEEE Workshop on Spoken Language Technology (SLT).
 Miami Beach, Forida, December 2012.

 Abstract: We address the challenge of interpreting spoken input in a conversational dialogue system with an approach that aims to exploit the close relationship between the tasks of speech recognition and language understanding through joint modeling of these two tasks.
 Instead of using a standard pipeline approach where the output of a speech recognizer is the input of a language understanding module, we merge multiple speech recognition and utterance classification hypotheses into one list to be processed by a joint reranking model.
 We obtain substantially improved performance in language understanding in experiments with thousands of user utterances collected from a deployed spoken dialogue system.